VETERINARY SCIENCES

 ROAD TRIP!

-Most of today will be spent driving back to Pretoria.
-After today you will have one more day left!
+Most of today will be spent driving back to JHB.
+After today, you will have one more day left!
 Enjoy the drive through the beautiful countryside!

 WILDLIFE VETERINARY HOSPITAL